astropy/photutils/docs/photutils/index.rst

   31232.9117818  116.449998422 ..
 195.059233325  116.449998422 ..
 195.059233325
   162076.262752  18.9580860645 ..
 196.342065132  18.9580860645 ..
 196.342065132

-The sum of the pixels is given in the column ``aperture_sum``.
-We can now plot the image and the apertures:
+The sum of the pixel values within the apertures are given in the column ``aperture_sum``.
+We now plot the image and the defined
+apertures:

 .. doctest-skip::